Qile0317/einops/CONTRIBUTING.md

     need for change.

-    Also include this motivation in `NEWS` so that when a new release of APackOfTheClones comes out it's easy for users to see what's changed.
+    Also include this motivation in `NEWS` so that when a new release of einops comes out it's easy for users to see what's changed.
 Add your item at the top of the file and use markdown for formatting.
 The news item should end with `(@yourGithubUsername, #the_issue_number)`.